syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 installing it will add a total of three Promises to the platform:

 * The EasyApp Promise itself
-* Its Dependencies: NGINX and PostgreSQL
+* The EasyApp Promise dependencies: NGINX and PostgreSQL

 <figure class="diagram">
   <PavedPathDiagram className="small"/>